gopine/diary/2021/May/May 12 (Wed).md

 Exploring the new CSS `container-queries` feature.

 Seems like a more robust way to handle responsive design compared to media queries.

+Container queries are a welcome addition to CSS.